Teojusin: In mythology

-The Teojushin's origin appears in the Seongjugut, a myth and gut of Seoul.
+The Teojusin's origin appears in the Seongjugut, a myth and gut of Seoul.

 A long time ago, Cheonsarangssi of the Sky Palace and Jital Buin of the Underground Palace married.
 In ten months, Jital Buin delivered a boy who cried like a dragon.
 His name was Hwanguyangssi, who could build any building on earth.

 When Hwanguyangssi matured, he married the mortal Makmak Buin.
 Hwanguyangssi constructed a circular building in the Fields of Hwangsan.

 One day, Hwanguyangssi had a disturbing dream.
 In response, he decided to wear his glorious armour all throughout the day except at sunrise, when he visited his parents.

 Meanwhile, the Sky Palace had been destroyed by a storm.
 The adviser of the supreme deity, Gwangcheosa, advised Hwanguyangssi as the man suitable for repairing the palace.
 But when the envoy of Heaven, the Okhwang Chasa, came to Hwanguyangssi's house, he was dressed in full armour.
 While he wandered around, unsure of what to do, an old man approached him.
-The old man was the hearth deity, Jowangshin.
+The old man was the hearth deity, Jowangsin.

-Jowangshin advised the Okhwang Chasa to capture Hwanguyangssi at sunrise, the only time he did not wear his armour.
-Jowangshin had betrayed his master because he threw muddy shoes in the kitchen, and his wife, Makmak Buin, placed sharpened knives above the hearth.
+Jowangsin advised the Okhwang Chasa to capture Hwanguyangssi at sunrise, the only time he did not wear his armour.
+Jowangsin had betrayed his master because he threw muddy shoes in the kitchen, and his wife, Makmak Buin, placed sharpened knives above the hearth.

-Following Jowangshin's advice, the Okhwang Chasa captured Hwanguyangssi and told him to prepare within four days.
+Following Jowangsin's advice, the Okhwang Chasa captured Hwanguyangssi and told him to prepare within four days.
 When Makmak Buin heard this, she made hammers, saws, and an extraordinarily large number of other tools within one day, in addition to new clothes.
 As dawn came, she prepared the horse by brushing, reining, and saddling it.
 Makmak Buin finally advised Hwanguyangssi to not talk to anyone on the trail, and to use old wood rather than new wood.

 On the trail, Hwanguyangssi was insulted by a man named Sojinhang, a wizard, for not replying to his questions about Hwanguyangssi's identity.
 Sojinhang said that he picked the land for the Sky Palace, and if anyone other than him touched it, the building would fall.
 He thus asked for an exchange of clothes and soul.
 Hwanguyangssi said that he would exchange the clothes, but not the soul.

 After transforming his appearance to fit Hwanguyangssi, Sojinhang went to Hwanguyangssi's house.
 Meanwhile, a crow cried in the house.
 Interpreting this as an evil omen, Makmak Buin locked the gates.

 Sojinhang said that he was Hwanguyangssi, and showed his clothes to verify it.
 However, Makmak Buin detected that the smell of sweat on the cloth was different, and refused to open the gates.
 Sojinhang then used magic to open the gates.

 Sojinhang said that Hwanguyangssi was dead, and tried to force Makmak Buin to marry him.
 However, Makmak Buin said that she had to perform the mourning ceremony of her father, and secretly wrote a letter with her blood on a piece of her silken undergarment telling Hwanguyangssi to meet in the well of the Fields of Sojin, Sojinhang's homeland.